xyloblonk/xyloblonk/README.md

 </center>

 > I'm a systems architect & founder building services that **move fast, stay private, and scale hard**.
-> I've launched **8+ active businesses**, partnered with top-tier infrastructure providers, and specialize in **performance-first**, **privacy-centric** design with an anime-coded edge.
+> I've launched **8+ businesses**, partnered with top-tier infrastructure providers, and specialize in **performance-first**, **privacy-centric** design.
 > **Currently:** Scaling security-hardened infra and building fast tools for real humans.

 ## 🧠 About Me

 > I create services that **run lean, stay secure, and do more.**
-> My stack is script-heavy, GPU-aware, and privacy-forward—no fluff, no bloat.
+> My stack is Intelligent, System aware, and privacy-forward—no fluff, no bloat.

-- Started 8+ companies
+- Started 8+ companies (Some have flopped, some are running, some I've sold, some are just side projects I need to work on, but they do make profit ranging from $5-500/mo)
 - Dual-wielding systems architecture + cybersecurity with a background in AI and event ops
 - Portfolio: [**xyloblonk.xyz**](https://xyloblonk.xyz)